The third edition of Think Stats is not for sale yet, but if you would like to support this project, you can buy me a coffee.

 decorate(xlabel="Residual (kg)", ylabel="Density")

 The distribution of the residuals is skewed to the right.
-By itself, that’s not necessarily a problem, but it suggests that the least squares fit has not described the relationship between these variables precisely.
+By itself, that’s not necessarily a problem, but it suggests that the least squares fit has not characterized the relationship between these variables properly.

 If the weights follow a lognormal distribution, their logarithms follow a normal distribution.
 So let’s see what happens if we fit a line to the logarithms of weight as a function of height.